Duval County, Florida

-Duval County is in the northeastern part of the U.S. state of Florida.
-As of the 2020 census, the population was 995,567, up from 864,263 in 2010.
+Duval County (/dju:ˈvɔːl/ dew-VAWL), officially the City of Jacksonville and Duval County, is a county in the northeastern part of the U.S. state of Florida.
+As of the 2020 census, its population was 995,567, making it the sixth-most populous county in Florida.
 Its county seat is Jacksonville, with which the Duval County government has been consolidated since 1968.
-Duval County was established in 1822, and is named for William Pope Duval, Governor of Florida Territory from 1822 to 1834.
-Duval County is the central county of the Jacksonville Metropolitan Statistical Area.
+Duval County was established in 1822 and is named for William Pope Duval, Governor of Florida Territory from 1822 to 1834.
+Duval County is the central county of the Jacksonville, Florida Metropolitan Statistical Area.

 History

-This area had been settled by varying cultures of indigenous peoples for thousands of years before European contact.
-Within the Timucuan Ecological and Historic Preserve in Jacksonville, archeologists have excavated remains of some of the oldest pottery in the United States, dating to 2500 BCE.
+The area was settled by varying cultures of indigenous peoples for thousands of years before European contact.
+Within the Timucuan Ecological and Historic Preserve in Jacksonville, archeologists excavated remains of some of the oldest pottery in the United States, dating to 2500 BCE.
 Prior to European contact, the area was inhabited by the Mocama, a Timucuan-speaking group who lived throughout the coastal areas of northern Florida.
 At the time Europeans arrived, much of what is now Duval County was controlled by the Saturiwa, one of the region's most powerful tribes.
-The area that became Duval County was home to the 16th-century French colony of Fort Caroline, and saw increased European settlement in the 18th century with the establishment of Cowford, later renamed Jacksonville.
+The area that became Duval County was home to the 16th-century French colony of Fort Caroline and saw increased European settlement in the 18th century with the establishment of Cowford, later renamed Jacksonville.

 Duval County was created in 1822 from St. Johns County.
 It was named for William Pope Duval, Governor of Florida Territory from 1822 to 1834.
 When Duval County was created, it covered a massive area, from the Suwannee River on the west to the Atlantic Ocean on the east, north of a line from the mouth of the Suwannee River to Jacksonville on the St. Johns River.
 Alachua and Nassau counties were created out of parts of Duval County in 1824.
 Clay County was created from part of Duval County in 1858.
 Part of St. Johns County south and east of the lower reaches of the St. Johns River was transferred to Duval County in the 1840s.

 Government

 On October 1, 1968, the government of Duval County was consolidated with the government of the city of Jacksonville.
-The Duval County cities of Atlantic Beach, Jacksonville Beach, and Neptune Beach, and the town of Baldwin are not included in the corporate limits of Jacksonville, and maintain their own municipal governments.
+The Duval County cities of Atlantic Beach, Jacksonville Beach, and Neptune Beach, and the town of Baldwin are not included in the corporate limits of Jacksonville and maintain their own municipal governments.
 The city of Jacksonville provides all services that a county government would normally provide.
+The Mayor of Jacksonville serves as the chief administrator over all of Duval County.

 Geography

-According to the U.S. Census Bureau, the county has an area of 918.464 sqmi, of which 762.623 sqmi is land and 155.841 sqmi (17.0%) is water.
+According to the United States Census Bureau, the county has a total area of 918.464 sqmi, of which 762.623 sqmi is land and 155.841 sqmi (17.0%) is water.
 The topography is coastal plain; however there are some rolling hills.